sentenial/developer-docs/pages/prodInstantPayments/ip_whconfiguration.md

 1. Listen for events.

-Before you can use Nuapay Webhooks you must set up a dedicated Endpoint on your Web server.
+Before you can use Origix IP Webhooks you must set up a dedicated Endpoint on your Web server.
 The steps required to configure your endpoint will vary depending on the Web server that you are currently using.
-PLease consult with the documentation for your preferred Web server.

 ## Setting up a Webhook

 <p>To set up a Webhook: </p>
   <ol>
-    <li value="1">Log on to the Developer Dashboard (currently available from the Origix Corporate home page).</li>
+    <li value="1">Log on to the Developer Dashboard (logon credentials will have been provided as part of your registration).</li>
     <li value="2">Click <b>Add Webhook</b>.</li>
     <li value="3">Add the required details in the pop-up dialog box:</li>
     <img src="/images/add_webhook.png" style="width: 390;height: 369;" />